 However, these "conveniences" come with a major downside...

-The focus of our clinic is to improve a person’s quality of life through movement.
+The focus of our clinic is to facilitate healthy aging through movement.
 Over the years, we have noticed a common theme among medically compromised individuals who depend on the management of their conditions through the healthcare system.
 Their mindset shifted and they view as "inconvenient" rather than a necessary part of a full and healthy life.
 We are now left to help people reverse this mindset as it contributes to declining health over time.

 Through the modern construct of “exercise”, mindfulness has left movement as individuals depend on external factors to determine their success with movement programs (such as weight loss, PR times, etc.) Instead, we can keep it simple (though simple is not always easy) and start to build more movement into our daily lives by trading out perceived conveniences for inconveniences.
 Over time, this slowly eliminates the need for separate “exercise”.
 This may seem counterintuitive but contributes to health in the long run.

 We guide our clients to getting back to a better quality of life by helping them initiate a regular movement practice.
 Developing an understanding of the guiding principles of a movement practice will get you started on the right foot.

 Movement is a physiological requirement for humans like food and water.
 Similar to food, our movement should be of high quality and offer a variety of “movement nutrients”.
 However, modern life and our environment often result in repeated movement patterns and a lack of variation in our movement.
 We now tend to look at movement as something we need to get out of the way or block off time for rather than something done all throughout the day.